The Math Behind Paying off Your Student Loans

 Depending on your field of study and the balance of your student loans, you might consider exploring student loan forgiveness programs.

 These programs are eligible to borrowers with federal student loans.
 National programs forgive student loan debt up to a certain threshold if you work in specific fields and geographical areas for a designated period.
-Forty-eight states have student loan forgiveness programs.
+Forty-six states have student loan forgiveness programs.
 Do some research to see if you're eligible, and understand the commitment and total amount of forgiveness you could receive for participating.

 Consider the various ways for paying off your student loans.
 Whichever path you choose, math will be your guiding light and help you determine the best method for your student loan balances.